lzfelix/linter-exploration/README.md

 ## Setup

 Before starting to contribute, run `./setup.sh`.
 This will **change** the default git hooks for this repository to check for linting before running a commit.
+If no-linted scala files are found, an error message is shown, requiring the user to fix the issues before proceeding.
+We have chosen to not automatically lint the files to keep users with full control on the repository.
+It's important to mention that only staged Scala files are checked.

 If you are in a hurry or if you know the code is already properly linted, it's possible to bypass the hook with: